Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function

-Lastly, it is important to note that the model presented in this paper is based on the assumption of quasi-adiabatic action of the AGN feedback.
+Lastly, it is important to note that the model presented in this paper is based on the assumption that AGN feedback acts in a quasi-adiabatic manner.
 Future work could extend the current framework by investigating its validity concerning other prescriptions for AGN feedback as well as additional non-thermal processes not explored in this suite of simulations.

 \begin{appendix}